 - "This is the medical care plan I want followed"

-Who can honor a POST form as a health care provider?
+Who can honor a POST form as a health care clinician?

 How is a POST form different from an advance directive or Do Not Resuscitate (DNR) order?

-A POST form provides specific treatment directions and is completed with a health care provider.
+A POST form provides specific treatment directions and is completed with a health care clinician.
 The POST form is more specific than advance directives and has more options than a DNR card.